marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Issuer must only put correct and up-to-date claims about the User into the Credential where verified data is expected.
+     - The Issuer must only use correct and up-to-date claims about the User into the Credential where verified data is expected.

 When verified data is expected, the Issuer obtains the correct and up-to-date claims from the relevant Authentic Sources, ensuring their accuracy at the time of issuance.